Puyodead1/redbox-apis/README.md

 ## Usage

-To apply these changes to your Redbox kiosk (and update the API to your custom server), you’ll need to configure the kiosk.
+To apply these changes to your Redbox kiosk (and update the API to your custom server), you’ll need to configure the kiosk first.

 1. In the File Explorer, navigate to the file `C:\ProgramData\Redbox\UpdateClient\IoT\iotcertificatedata.json` and delete